Stewmath/oracles-disasm/README.md

 By default, the rom is built with precompressed assets, so that an exact copy of the original game is produced.
-In order to edit text, graphics, and other things, run the "swapbuild.sh" script.
+In order to edit text, graphics, and other things, run the "./swapbuild.sh" script in the root of the repository.
 This will switch the build mode to "modifiable" instead of "precompressed".

-There are 4 build directories, which are dynamically renamed and symlinked depending on which game is being built and what the build mode is.
+There are 4 build directories (for ages and seasons, vanilla or editable) which are symlinked to the "build" directory depending on which game is built for which mode.

 [See the wiki](https://wiki.zeldahacking.net/oracle/Setting_up_ages-disasm) for detailed setup instructions.